OmniBrowser GuideBook

 Click on Bubble Plot button in Plot Type to show Bubble Plot.

 Generate Bubble Plot: Input and select the target gene or gene set then click on Search, you may also exchange the visualization of expression and expressed fraction to adjust the bubble plot.
 The gene expression and gene expressed fraction can be set to filter the cell group.Groups can be altered from the drop-down list in the Group By parameter.
-For comparing the gene expression in each dataset, there is also batch correction option to remove the batch effect(for details of batch correction, please refer above).
+For comparing the gene expression in each of dataset, there is also batch correction option to remove the batch effect(for details of batch correction, please refer above).

 # 5.3 Metadata